davorg/dmp/chapters/chapter07.md

 *  Conversely, the easiest way to create a fixed-width data record is by using the pack function.

-*  If your data doesn’t have distinct end-of-record markers, you can read a cer- tain number of bytes from your input data stream using the read function.
+*  If your data doesn’t have distinct end-of-record markers, you can read a certain number of bytes from your input data stream using the read function.

 *  Once you have used the binmode function on a binary data stream it can be processed using exactly the same techniques as a text data stream.